documentationfor yFiles for HTML 3.0.0.1

 image.src = url

-The WebGL2 Icon Node demo presents nodes with different font awesome icons.
+The WebGL Image Node demo presents nodes with different font awesome icons.

 Edge Styles

-There are three ways to visualize edges: as a polyline, an arc or a bridge.
+There are three ways to visualize edges: as a polyline, an arc, or a bridge.
 Edges can have different arrows on the source, target, or both sides.
-The color of the line is customizable.
+You can also customize the color of the line.

-Edges whose source and target node are the same are either displayed as circles or as rectangles.
+Edges whose source and target node are the same are either displayed as circles or rectangles.

 Specifying styles for edges